maigesPack: A Computational Environment for Microarray Data Analysis

-Another object class implemented here is named \code{maiges} that is generated from \code{maigesRaw} class using specific data normalization methods, discussed in more details latter.
-The matrices that stores the intensity values at \code{maigesRaw} class are replaced by other two matrices here containing the log-ratio intensity values (entitled here as $W$) and the mean intensity values ($A$), also in logarithmic scale.
-Besides these two matrices, this class also defines another three ones that can store standard deviation and confidence intervals for the normalized values.
-These values are calculated through an iterative process that repeats the normalization method selecting random selected spot groups.
-The remaining fields of the \code{maigesRaw} are kept into \code{maiges} class.
-Special attention is given to the class \code{maigesANOVA}, which is an extension of the class \code{maiges} containing two additional slots, one of them defines a matrix for the coefficients/contrasts used to fit an analysis of variance model (ANOVA) and the other one stores results from parameters estimation.
+Another object class implemented here is named \texttt{"maiges"} that is generated from \texttt{"maigesRaw"} class using specific data normalization methods, discussed in more details latter.
+The matrices that stores intensity values at \texttt{"maigesRaw"} class are replaced by other two matrices here containing log-ratio intensity values (denoted here as $W$) and mean intensity values ($A$), also in logarithmic scale.
+Besides these two matrices, this class also defines another three ones that can store standard deviation and confidence intervals for normalized values.
+These values are calculated through an iterative process that repeats the normalization method selecting random spot groups.
+The remaining fields of the \texttt{"maigesRaw"} are kept into \texttt{"maiges"} class.
+Special attention is given to the class \texttt{"maigesANOVA"}, which is an extension of \texttt{"maiges"} class containing two additional slots, one of them defines a matrix for coefficients/contrasts used to fit an analysis of variance model (ANOVA) and the other one stores results from parameter estimation.